 The 2018 finance bill introduced the so-called ‘web tax’ on digital services applicable as of 1 January 2019.
 Under this new Law, corporations will apply a tax at the rate of 3% on the value of digital services, net of VAT.

 - VAT return is filed by 30 April.

-- The communication of data of invoices issued and received regarding the second quarter of FY 2018 is extended to 30 September 2018.
+- The communication of data of invoices issued and received regarding the second quarter of fiscal year (FY) 2018 is extended to 30 September 2018.

-Corporations having their tax period different from calendar year one are still filing the CIT returns within ninth month following the financial year-end.
+Corporations having their tax period different from the calendar year are still filing the IRES returns within ninth months following the financial year-end.

 Extension of super and hyper tax depreciation

-- As for the so-called 'super depreciation', the purchase cost of a tangible asset is now increased of 30% bringing its taxable basis to 130%.
+- As for the so-called 'super depreciation', the purchase cost of a tangible asset is now increased by 30%, bringing its taxable basis to 130%.

-Specific supporting documentation is required to benefit of these provisions.
+Specific supporting documentation is required to benefit from these provisions.

 Changes to allowance for corporate equity (ACE)